brianberns/brianberns.github.io/Markdown/07-IntervalNames.md

 *July 2021*

-We are finally in a position to explain the names of intervals that we've been using.[^1]
+We are finally in a position to explain the names of intervals that we've been using.
+(This gets complicated quickly, so the explanation will be somewhat simplified.)

 ## Number